Are High-Yield Checking Accounts Worth It?

 In some cases, high-yield checking accounts may also come with additional requirements to earn on your balance.
 For example, you may need to complete a certain number of transactions each month to qualify for the best interest rates.

+Some banking institutions’ checking accounts have hidden fees that can be expensive.
 Because requirements can differ from one financial institution to another, it’s a good idea to check with your bank or credit union to fully understand what’s needed to qualify for a high-yield checking account.
+Arkansas Federal’s Elite and Premium checking accounts have low or no fees when minimum balance requirements are met.

 Is a High-Yield Checking Account Right for You?